Faustian bargains for rotten apples

 • macOS broke compatibility with the Sonnet 4x4 in macOS 14 Sonoma and didn’t fix it until macOS 15 Sequoia.
 The failure mode was the installed SSDs not showing up on boot, cold or warm.
 It’s hard to use a computer when your main high-performance storage array isn’t there, and that was broken for a full year.

-Then there’s myriad smaller bugs and problems that compound on top of the functional ones that stopped me from actually using the system:
+Then there’s myriad smaller bugs and problems that compound on top of the functional ones that stopped me from actually using the system.
+The worst of those are:

 • The incessant design changes and feature creep that often seems anti-user.
 Liquid Glass makes fundamentally bad usability mistakes, especially around legibility of text.
 ML-powered features are often inaccurate and misleading (especially the text summaries), or are plain creepy and weird (generative image things like Genmoji).

 I’ve already mentioned the next point but I have to repeat it since it’s so critical.
-Given the proprietary nature of almost everything about macOS, from the bottom layer where nobody bar Apple can construct and sign a macOS kernel and boot it on the hardware, all the way up through their key substrate software like CoreGraphics and Foundation that most application software sits on top of, and the opacity of the support that they provide when it goes wrong, it’s impossible for anyone bar Apple to fix anything bugs or modify the system to suit their needs.
+Given the proprietary nature of almost everything about macOS, from the bottom layer where nobody bar Apple can construct and sign a macOS kernel and boot it on the hardware, all the way up through their key substrate software like CoreGraphics and Foundation that most application software sits on top of, and the support black hole that they provide when the software goes wrong, it’s impossible for anyone bar Apple to fix anything bugs or modify the system to suit their needs.

-So the bargain only holds while a platform operator like Apple is a good steward of what they control.
+So the bargain you make to use something proprietary like a Mac only holds while the platform operator is a good steward of what they control.
 That means responding diligently and rapidly to feedback about problems, and listening to users to figure out what we want from their hardware and software.
-When you’re in charge of everything like that and don’t allow any user malleability, or anyone outside to poke and prod and fix things, you need to steward it almost perfectly.
-I used to feel like they put me first when it came to crafting the whole system, so that even though it was proprietary and I had no say in how the hardware and software intersection went, I’d get a fast, powerful, thoughtful system that did what I needed and moulded to my style of using a computer, with no showstopping rough edges that cause serious friction.
+When you’re in charge of everything like that yet don’t allow any user malleability, or allow anyone outside to poke and prod and fix things, you need to be the steward of that platform to perfection.
+I used to feel like they put me first when it came to crafting the whole system, so that even though it was proprietary and I had no say in how the hardware and software intersection went, I’d get a fast, powerful, thoughtful system that did what I needed and could be moulded to my style of using a computer, with no showstopping rough edges that cause serious friction.

 This time around I got something that now doesn’t fit what I’m looking for, especially around Liquid Glass and the ML feature creep, and serious bugs that caused a complete inability to use the computer as intended.
-It’s hard at this point not to hit up against the realisation that if the software was more open source I’d be able to help fix it, possibly even directly.
-I actually enjoy getting my hands dirty to do just that.
+If the software was more open source I’d be able to help fix it, and I actually enjoy getting my hands dirty to do just that.

 The bugs that involved the hardware feel particularly inexcusable given the money spent.
-Despite the Mac being a proprietary platform, the Mac Pro and the Studio Displays use industry standards for connecting add-in cards and the displays to a computer, allowing for the use of something like the Sonnet 4x4 (which is a product designed by Sonnet to be used specifically with the 2019 Mac Pro), and connecting the displays to a PC.
+Despite the Mac being a proprietary platform, the Mac Pro and the Studio Displays use industry standards for connecting add-in cards and the displays, allowing for the use of something like the Sonnet 4x4 (which is a PCIe card usable on other platforms, but designed by Sonnet to be used specifically with the 2019 Mac Pro), and connecting the displays to a PC.

 In fact, Apple are often the pioneers of the high-speed modern interface standards in the computer industry, for peripheral device, display and add-in card connectivity.
-They’ve had a big hand in PCI Express, DisplayPort, USB and Thunderbolt, all of which feature in modern Mac systems as they do in contemporary competing systems.
+They’ve had a big hand in PCI Express, DisplayPort, USB and Thunderbolt, all of which feature in modern Mac systems the same way they do in contemporary competing systems.

 Despite that use of industry standards that should confer some standard interoperability with non-Apple hardware, I know that its my own fault for handing over the money in the first place, especially for the displays.
 I should have known that any company that sees fit to outfit a $1,600 segment flagship display with just a single input wouldn’t care about how it might be used with a DisplayPort switch, despite that being the interface standard the display uses.
 They pull the same single input bullshit with the $4,999 Pro Display XDR.

-My post-Mac clarity comes in the form of a very high performance x86-64 system running Linux, and it’s an enormous difference in terms of interactivity, responsiveness and my ability to mould it to the way I want to work.
-I’ve paired that new system with a duo of LG 4K OLEDs that run at 240Hz.
-Its CPU (an AMD Ryzen 9 9950X3D) has 25% fewer CPU cores than the Xeon in the Mac Pro, but each is much higher in terms of its raw performance and has a much higher performance cache and memory system (although I only have half the RAM capacity in the new system).
-Each of the individual Crucial T705 gen5x4 NVMe drives in the new system is as fast as the complete aggregate storage array in the Mac Pro’s Sonnet 4x4.
+My post-Mac refuge takes the form of a very high performance x86-64 system running Linux, and it’s an enormous difference in terms of interactivity, responsiveness and my ability to mould it to the way I want to work, adding and removing capabilities and configuring it just so.
+I’ve paired that new system with a duo of LG 4K OLEDs (32GS95s) that run at 240Hz.
+Its CPU (an AMD Ryzen 9 9950X3D) has 25% fewer CPU cores than the Xeon in the Mac Pro, but each is much higher in terms of its raw performance and has a much higher performance cache and overall memory system (although I only have half the RAM capacity in the new system).
+Each of the individual Crucial T705 gen5x4 NVMe drives in the new system is almost as fast as the complete aggregate storage array in the Mac Pro’s Sonnet 4x4.
 NVMe bandwidth has quadrupled like-for-like in the time since the Mac Pro was released.

-macOS takes several times longer than just just to validate the data it downloads as part of a system update process, never mind get it all extracted. prepared and applied to disk, even on a system with high-performance CPUs and very fast raw disk I/O performance like I have in the Mac Pro.
+macOS takes several times longer than that just to validate the data it downloads as part of a system update process, never mind get it all extracted. prepared and applied to disk, even on a system with high-performance CPUs and very fast raw disk I/O performance like my Mac Pro.
 I know the things each OS does during system updates aren’t 100% equivalent, but it highlights how fast a computer can be if the philosophy over who owns and controls the computer is flipped in favour of both the user and technical simplicity.

-On the Linux system all applications, including binaries I use from my shell, launch almost instantly, whereas on macOS you need to wait for the system to effectively phone home to Cupertino to ask for permission to run any code.
-I know that macOS does that in the name of system safety, but it results in a system that makes you feel like it’s wading through treacle.
-It’s gotten to the point where it’s even slow running code for notarised apps Apple have already been given signatures for, and that have already cleared the first-run quarantine process that macOS puts applications through.
+On my Linux system all applications, including binaries I use from my shell, launch almost instantly, whereas on macOS you need to wait for the system to phone home to Cupertino to ask for permission to run pretty much any code.
+I know that macOS does that in the name of system safety, but it results in a system that makes you feel like it’s constantly wearing lead boots to wade through treacle.
+It’s gotten to the point where it’s even slow running code for notarised apps Apple have already been given signatures for, and that have already cleared the first-run quarantine process that macOS puts new applications through.

 Technologically I think we all know deep down that macOS doesn’t need to be that way, doing so much behind the scenes all the time that it’s noticeably detrimental to overall system responsiveness.
-Open Console.app on macOS and ask it to show you the current streaming system logs, something it doesn’t do by default now when you open it because of the usability and performance hit, and you’ll see so much log spam from everything running that it makes you feel like the system is broken.
+Open Console.app on macOS and ask it to show you the current streaming system logs, something it doesn’t do by default any more because of the sheer volume of log spam, and you’ll see so much log text from everything running that it makes you feel like the system is broken.

-Given how good modern Linux distributions like Arch are these days, Apple and Microsoft have to be worried.
+Given how good modern Linux distributions like Arch are these days, Apple and Microsoft have to be worried at this point.
 Especially Microsoft, who are currently somehow doing even worse than Apple when it comes to stewardship of their flagship consumer operating system, brimming it with intrusive ads—thankfully something Apple has stayed away from in macOS—and ML capabilities nobody seems to have asked for or wants to use.